top of page

 Issue

-Illegal immigration has been problematic for America.
-Previous attempts have failed to prevent illegal border crossings and building a fence along the southern border doesn't seem to be very effective.
-An alternative needs to be considered or the flow of illegal immigrants will continue to be an issue.
+Illegal immigration has been a problem for a number of countries throughout the years.
+In America's case, previous attempts have failed to prevent illegal border crossings and building a fence along the border doesn't seem to be very effective.
+An alternative needs to be considered or the flow of illegal immigrants will continue to be a problem.

 Solution

-How the automated interview system would be effective is two-fold: (1) the national registry of employment provides an accurate number of job openings that are needed for determining how many work visas should be granted in a given year, and (2) the automated employment system will ensure businesses will be unable to hire foreign workers that are undocumented or have expired/invalid work visas by automatically denying their applications.
+How the automated interview system would be effective is two-fold: (1) the national registry of employment provides an accurate number of job openings that are needed for determining how many work visas should be granted in a given year, and (2) the automated system will ensure businesses will be unable to hire foreign workers that are undocumented, or have expired/invalid work visas, by denying their applications.

-By using the new system, the number of foreign immigrants admitted into the country, by asylum or otherwise, won't overwhelm the total number of job openings that are available.
-This is important because it will prevent a large number of immigrants from entering the country without first knowing if there are actually jobs for them (especially when considering that some are uneducated, unskilled, or not fluent in English).
+By using the new system, the number of foreign immigrants admitted into the country, by asylum or otherwise, won't overwhelm the total number of job openings that may be available to them.
+This is important because it will prevent a large number of immigrants from entering the country without first knowing if there are actual jobs for them.
+Especially when considering that some immigrants may be uneducated, unskilled, or not fluent in English, which may cause difficulties with their employment.

-Only after being granted a valid work visa may the immigrant be allowed to apply for employment on the Labor Dept.'s automated system and if accepted for a job, entry into the country.
+Only after being granted a valid work visa may the immigrant apply for employment on the Labor Dept.'s automated system, and if accepted for a job, entry into the country.

-So, the new process is: (1) national registry of employment determines the total number of jobs that foreign immigrants are needed to fulfill, (2) cooperation between nations for in-person visa registrations verifies backgrounds and prevents border crossings since the applicant has to apply for a visa in their native country, (3) automated interview system prescreens foreign workers if granted valid work visas and skill base prior to consideration for employment, and (4) if accepted for a job, immigrants may enter the country legally.
+So, the new process is: (1) national registry of employment determines the number of jobs that foreign immigrants are needed to fulfill, (2) cooperation between nations for in-person visa registrations verifies backgrounds and prevents illegal border crossings, (3) automated interview system prescreens foreign workers for valid visas and skill knowledge prior to consideration for employment, and (4) if accepted for a job, immigrants may enter the country legally.

-Asylum requests are likewise handled in the same manner and restricted to the number of job openings that are available for foreign workers.
-Otherwise, the situation would not be any different than today where immigrants are permitted into the country without first verifying their actual need or employment opportunity (education/skill set), which won't help their situation.
+Asylum requests are likewise handled in similar manner otherwise the situation would not be any different than today where immigrants are permitted into the country without first verifying their need or employment opportunity (education/skill set), which won't help their situation.

-Overall, a federally-mandated automated employment system will help prevent illegal border crossings into this country, while at the same time, be fair and just to all immigrants who wish to become American citizens.
+Overall, a federally-mandated automated employment system will help prevent illegal border crossings, while at the same time, be fair and just to all immigrants who wish to become American citizens.

 bottom of page